mckenzie-mm/ecs-nordic-cdk/README.md

 The website is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade.
 The demonstration website is at: http://3.26.70.15/

-The CDK deploys the app as a microservice to an AWS Elastic Container Service (ECS) with a Nextjs frondend and the dotnet backend API.
+The CDK deploys the app as a microservice to an AWS Elastic Container Service (ECS) with a Nextjs frondend and a dotnet backend API.
 The front end code is at https://github.com/mckenzie-mm/nordic-frontend.
 The dotnet backend is at: https://github.com/mckenzie-mm/nordic-api

 The app runs on an AWS container service (ECS).
 This was chosen instead of Kubernetes due to the lower cost and ease with which a demonstration setup could be configured with ECS.
 It is currently deployed only on the Australian AWS region and will be slow to load in Europe/Norway.

 The ECS runs both the Nextjs and dotnet apps (docker containers) on the same task using an EC2 cluster.

 The task uses a bridge network for communicating between the containers.